sini/nixkraken/docs/src/implementation/tests/index.md

 > [!NOTE]
 >
-> Although it's possible to run tests without Flakes, we strongly recommend them for ease of use.
+> While running tests without Flakes is possible, we don't recommend it as it's not as user-friendly as with Flakes.
 >
 > If you still want to avoid using Flakes, here is how to do it:
 >